the-coding-pie/whiteboard/README.md

 # WhiteBoard

-A simple realtime whiteboard where user's can draw using different colors on the board.
+A simple realtime whiteboard where user's can draw using different colors.

 ![whiteboard](https://user-images.githubusercontent.com/63698375/144386972-9655b223-a73e-4d2b-9f4b-09fc50f0124a.png)

 # Technologies Used